Azure-Samples/active-directory-dotnet-daemon/README.md

 1. In the solution, create a new Windows --> Console Application called TodoListDaemon.
 2. Add the (stable) Active Directory Authentication Library (ADAL) NuGet, Microsoft.IdentityModel.Clients.ActiveDirectory, version 1.0.3 (or higher) to the project.
 3. Add  assembly references to `System.Net.Http`, `System.Web.Extensions`, and `System.Configuration`.
 4. Add a new class to the project called `TodoItem.cs`.
-Copy the code from the sample project file of same name into this class, completely replacing the code in the file in the new project.
+Copy the code from the sample project file of the same name into this class, completely replacing the code in the new file.
-5. Copy the code from `Program.cs` in the sample project into the file of same name in the new project, completely replacing the code in the file in the new project.
+5. Copy the code from `Program.cs` in the sample project into the file of the same name in the new project, completely replacing the code in the new file.
 6. In `app.config` create keys for `ida:AADInstance`, `ida:Tenant`, `ida:ClientId`, `ida:AppKey`, `todo:TodoListResourceId`, and `todo:TodoListBaseAddress` and set them accordingly.
-For the public Azure cloud, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.
+For the global Azure cloud, the value of `ida:AADInstance` is `https://login.windows.net/{0}`.

 Finally, in the properties of the solution itself, set both projects as startup projects.